Nāga: Literature

-The Nāga Saṃyutta of the Pali Canon consists of suttas specifically devoted to explaining nature of the nagas.
+The Nāga Saṃyutta of the Pali Canon consists of suttas specifically devoted to explaining nature of the nāgas.

 In the "Devadatta" chapter of the Lotus Sutra, the daughter of the dragon king, an eight year old longnü (龍女, nāgakanyā), after listening to Mañjuśrī preach the Lotus Sutra, transforms into a male Bodhisattva and immediately reaches full enlightenment.
 Some say this tale appears to reinforce the viewpoint prevalent in Mahayana scriptures that a male body is required for Buddhahood, even if a being is so advanced in realization that they can magically transform their body at will and demonstrate the emptiness of the physical form itself.
 However, many schools of Buddhism and classical, seminal Chinese exegeses interpret the story to repudiate this viewpoint, stating the story demonstrates that women can attain Buddhahood in their current form.

 According to tradition, the Prajñapāramita sutras had been given by the Buddha to a great nāga who guarded them in the sea, and were conferred upon Nāgārjuna later.

+In Tibetan Buddhist literature, nāgas are portrayed as guardians or owners of submerged treasure, which can be mere wealth or supernatural, "spiritual" treasures.

 Other traditions

 In Thailand and Java, the nāga is a wealthy underworld deity.
-For Malay sailors, nagas are a type of dragon with many heads.
+For Malay sailors, nāgas are a type of dragon with many heads.
 In Laos they are beaked water serpents.
-In Tibet, they are said to be found in waterways and underground locations, and are susceptible to the suffering caused by humans’ carelessness towards the natural environment, often reacting to such actions.
-In Pakistan, many films and stories (see Jadoo Garni) are based around a shape-shifting snake-woman, descended from the Vedic traditions.
-It is still a popular folk icon in Pakistani pop culture, folk tales and music.
+In Tibet, they are said to be found in waterways and underground locations, and are susceptible to the suffering caused by human carelessness towards the natural environment.

 Sri Lanka

 The Naga people were believed to be an ancient tribe and origins of Sri Lanka.
-According to V. Kanakasabhai, the Oliyar, Parathavar, Maravar and Eyinar, who were widespread across South India and North-East Sri Lanka, are all Naga tribes.
-There are references to them in several ancient texts such as Mahavamsa, Manimekalai and also in other Sanskrit and Pali literature.
+According to V. Kanakasabhai, the Oliyar, Parathavar, Maravar, and Eyinar, who were widespread across South India and North-East Sri Lanka, are all Naga tribes.
+There are references to them in several ancient texts such as Mahavamsa, Manimekalai, and also in other Sanskrit and Pali literature.
 They are generally represented as a class of superhumans taking the form of serpents who inhabit a subterranean world.
 Texts such as Manimekalai represent them as persons in human form.